Continuing from No Regrets Part 2, where I had wrapped up in Austin and gone to Salt Lake City.

 But that was my first month in Salt Lake.
 No coach, no friends, no nothing.
 Even the strip clubs were just horrible (I had to go to one).
 I was in a fairly miserable city where I couldn’t even get a decent plate of fajitas (I missed Tex-Mex).

 At some point, one club skater finally introduced himself.
-His name was Caleb and he’s The Big Kid I talked about in Training Secrets.
+His name was Caleb.
 He had moved to SLC from Vail to chase the dream and was equally lonely and unhappy and sat down to say hello to the other weird outcast at club skate.

 As it would turn out, we’d end up as teammates for nearly the next 5 years and form the core of my coach’s group.
 I can’t say we were exactly friends, he’s not the kind of person I’d probably hang out with outside of training.
 But we got along, he had a big heart and he was a hard worker (usually).
 Over dinner one night he mentioned off handedly that there was this guy, a coach named Rex that I should talk to.
 And that he’d be coaching at club the following session.
 So I looked for him.